 As Douglas Adams wrote in The Salmon of Doubt, “I love deadlines.
 I love the whooshing noise they make as they go by.”

 Whooshing noises (in lieu of submissions) are fine and dandy.
 But why don’t writers take some initiative for once — and actively avoid their deadlines?
+It only takes a significantly larger amount of energy to avoid writing than writing, so why not?

 1. Contact your scientist friend for the first time in years.
 How is her flux capacitor research coming along, you wonder?